MarianArsul/COVIDInfo/README.md

 Currently, this application is intended for the general public in Romania, the application being available in Romanian initially, but with plans for English as well.

 # Use the app
 Currently, this needs to be built in Xcode to be used.
-Looking forward to releasing a Test Flight version, for easier install.\n
+Looking forward to releasing a Test Flight version, for easier install.
 Instructions:
-  Download the repository as .zip
+  * Download the repository as .zip
-  Unpack and open the project in Xcode
+  * Unpack and open the project in Xcode
-  Build for your device and use.
+  * Build for your device and use.

 # Fair use & Creative Commons
 Please, if you are reusing any code from this project for your app, don't forget to link to this repository.